Remigiusz Mróz: Works

 Mróz has written in different genres including crime, legal thrillers, and science fiction.
 He was recognized as the most popular contemporary Polish author by the 2017 and 2018 National Reading Survey.
 In 2019 he became the most popular author in Poland, surpassing Stephen King and Polish Nobel Prize winners.
+He stayed on the first place in 2020, 2021 and 2022.
 His books are bestsellers in the Polish publishing market, and his suspenseful work gets compared to Stephen King and Alfred Hitchcock.

-He has written a number of book series, including the series featuring Joanna Chyłka, Police Chief – Forst, Parabellum, W kręgach władzy, which has been made into a TV show starring Magdalena Cielecka on TVN.
-Other series are also in development for screen adaptation.
+He has written a number of book series, including the series featuring Joanna Chyłka, which has been made into the series The Defence starring Magdalena Cielecka on TVN and Max, and featuring Wiktor Forst, which was adapted by Netflix into Detective Forst.
+The latter series become an instant hit and one of the most popular shows on the streaming service, climbing to the position of third most watched series globally a few days after the premiere and gathering nearly five million viewers.

+TVN have also adapted another author's novel The Behaviorist, while Polsat brought The Vote of no Confidence to screen.

+Other series are also in development for screen adaptation, including I Forgive You by the Polish Oscar-nominated film studio Opus Film, The Chorus of Forgotten Voices by The Witcher production company Platige Image, Seweryn Zaorski series by Aktiv Media, One-Touch, Black Madonna, and Never Found.

 Mróz was the first Polish writer to receive two nominations for the Great Caliber Award at the International Detective Story Festival for Kasacja (Final Appeal) and Zaginięcie (Disappearance).
 The first won the Reader's Choice Award.
 This series of novels focused on lawyer Joanna Chyłka have sold over 1.5 million copies in Poland.

 He has also written three novels set in the Faroe Islands under the pen name Ove Løgmansbø.

+He made his debut in English with Final Appeal – the book was released on January 4 in the UK and on February 6 in the US.